-- 86. To meet this outcome, you could outline a case where you took instructions to make a will.
-In your explanation, you should demonstrate that you covered the steps outlined in the supporting experience column to show that you have satisfied this outcome of knowledge element 3. - 87.
-There are 4 knowledge elements to be satisfied and each has a series of learning outcomes attached to them.
+86. To meet part 1 of this outcome, you could outline a case where during the course of your work you had to determine whether an easement existed or could be created.
+In your explanation, you should demonstrate that you covered the steps outlined in the supporting experience column to show that you have satisfied this outcome of knowledge element 2.

+- 87. There are 3 knowledge elements to be satisfied and each has a series of learning outcomes attached to them.
 Although each portfolio does not need to cover all of the learning outcomes, ideally you should demonstrate that you meet each learning outcome at least once across the 5 portfolios.
 The minimum requirement is to demonstrate that you meet at least 50% of the learning outcomes.
-You should indicate in your portfolios the learning outcomes you believe each portfolio addresses.

-- 88. The portfolio requires you demonstrate the learning outcomes through answering the questions set out below.
+You should indicate in your portfolios the learning outcomes you believe each portfolio addresses. - 88.
+The portfolio requires you demonstrate the learning outcomes through answering the questions set out below.
 We have outlined how you can answer the questions. - Provide an outline of the facts of the case/matter

 You should provide an outline of the facts of the case/matter that you handled that you are using.
-You could for example set out the facts of a case where a client asks you to write their will.
+You could for example set out the facts of a case where a client asks you to act in the purchase of their property.

-• Provide an explanation of the law arising in the case/matter and how the law applies to the facts outlined above
+Provide an explanation of the law arising in the case/matter and how the law applies to the facts outlined above

 You should provide an outline of the law which you identify as relevant to the facts, in the matter that you are using, to illustrate the learning outcomes from the knowledge and understanding section of the competence framework.
 You may find that you are able to demonstrate some of the law competencies from the competence framework in this section of the portfolio.
-For example for learning outcome 3 of knowledge element 3, if appropriate, you could set out the law that relates to your instructions such as the Provisions for Family and Dependents Act 1975.
+For example for learning outcome 1 of knowledge element 2, if appropriate, you could set out the law that relates to your instructions such as the first registration of land.